obviouslynotraffa/Cybersecurity/README.md

 ### Cryptography

-To decode a text from binary to ASCII:
+To decode a text from binary to string:
 ```
 def bin2ASCII(binary_string):
     return ''.join(chr(int(binary_string[i*8:i*8+8],2)) for i in range(len(binary_string)//8))